Toxic1239/TOXXIC-MD/README.md

 ***

 ### LICENSE
--The FLASH-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
+-The TOXXIC MD is released under the [MIT License](https://opensource.org/licenses/MIT).

 -Enjoy the diverse features of the Flash-Md  to enhance your conversations and make your WhatsApp experience more interesting!